Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Private labeling with custom artwork and multilingual labels

-Mixed SKU container consolidation (ship strawberries, blueberries, and mango in one reefer)
+Mixed SKU containers (strawberries, blueberries, and mango in a single reefer)

 Why Shipping Frozen Fruit from China Requires Specialized Cold Chain Management